RickyHal/android-dev-challenge-compose-week-2/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-A countdown time app developed by Jetpack Compose,Used Compose animation and state.
+A countdown time app developed by Jetpack Compose,used Compose animation and state to realize the countdown

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->